jimlyas/secand/README.md

     }
 ```
 Proguard is all about rules, You provide it with set of rules of what you want to obfuscate and what you don't want to.
 > This library defines basic of those rules.
-You **may need to define another rules** to your app `proguard-rules.pro` when adding another library
+You **may need to add another rules** to your app `proguard-rules.pro` when adding another library
 <br/>

  Proguard able to obfuscate class name, method name, and variable name. **But it can't** obfuscate the value of a variable.
 Let's take a look: